Teoman21/2025/README.md

-Files in `references/` will not be rendered here but can be reviewed by cloning the repository and inspecting that folder.
+Files in `references/` may not be rendered here but can be reviewed by cloning the repository and inspecting that folder.